OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 3. at least one digit (0-9)
 4. at least one special character

-Verify the existences of a password policy and password complexity requirements.
+Verify the existences of a password policy and password complexity requirements and verify also with the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Password_Complexity "Password Complexity").
 Identify all password-related functions in the source code and make sure that a the verification check is performed in each of them.
 Review the password verification function and make sure that it rejects passwords that violate the password policy.

 Regular Expressions are often used to enforce password rules.
 For example, the [JavaScript implementation by NowSecure](https://github.com/nowsecure/owasp-password-strength-test "NowSecure - OWASP Password Strength Test") uses regular expressions to test the password for various characteristics, such as length and character type.
 The following is an excerpt of the code: